TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. function:: preadv(fd, buffers, offset, flags=0)

-   Read from a file descriptor *fd* at a position of *offset* into mutable :term:`bytes-like objects <bytes-like object>` *buffers*, leaving the file offset unchanged.
+   Read kutoka a file descriptor *fd* at a position of *offset* into mutable :term:`bytes-like objects <bytes-like object>` *buffers*, leaving the file offset unchanged.
 Transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.